Field Trip: Hawai'i

 The Waimea canyon on Kauai is part of the “Grand Canyon of Hawai'i.”
 The relief of this island creates some very strange microclimates: Although the browns in this valley make it look somewhat dry, just a few miles distant is the wetest place on Earth.

-Lecturing outside.
-Bright.
-Sunny.
-T-shirts.
-In March.
+Lecturing outside in bright and sunny weather, wearing t-shirts in March.
 Can't do that in Green Bay!

 The Hawai'ian volcanoes are considered relatively benign because they produce lava which is thin and runny, unlike the thick lava responsible for the explosive eruptions of volcanoes such as Mt.
 St. Helens and Mt.
 Vesuvius.
 These differences are related to the methods by which each volcano formed.
 The thin lava which flows over the Hawai'ian landscape produces two variants of basaltic rock when it hardens.
 At the end of a lava flow, when the lava is moving slowly, the rock that is cooling crinkles and crumples, and spikey variant forms.
 It is aptly named ‘Aa’ (“ah-ah”).
 The second variant, termed ‘Pahoehoe’ (“Pa-hoy-hoy”) refers to lava which cooled higher in a flow, where the lava was still runny.
 This produces a smooth, ropey texture.
 Flow bands of Pahoehoe can be seen in this photo.
 As they curve around, they look somewhat like a turtle shell.
 Hawai'i produces rocks which look like turtles. . .